alfarahn-org/CoPilotApp/README.md

 We welcome contributions from the community!
 Feel free to submit issues and pull requests.
 Let's work together to make CoPilotApp even better.

 ---

-*Note: Remember, this is just a template.
-You may want to modify it according to your needs.*